 I witnessed the power of speaking the truth – even when it’s terrifying and the possible outcomes are completely unknown.
 This work with couples eventually led to the development of the Five Fields Framework for authentic communication.
 This framework allows courageous conversations to take place within a clean and safe structure.
 This supports the most challenging thoughts and feelings to be expressed and provides space for ways forward to be constructively explored.

-During my time as a couples’ counsellor I undertook a personal journey of exploration around body work and forms of deep relaxation.
+After several years of work as a couples’ counsellor I began to develop an interest in healing through the body and I undertook a personal journey of exploration around body work and forms of deep relaxation and healing.

 The language of the body has become integral to my work.
 It is unwise to ignore these powerful and unspoken messages.
 They can affect every interaction we have and influence the outcome of conversations without us having any conscious awareness of what has happened.